Engineering in political science

 Political scientists have developed two sets of institutions that might do this.
 Both start with the presumption that majority rule is unlikely to work because one group may then dominate.
 One solution, termed consociationalism and outlined by Arend Lijphart (1977), goes to the opposite extreme.
 It attempts to give each group protection against majority rule.
 It does this by mandating grand coalition governments, mutual vetoes over important policies, and federalism with each group governing its own people.
 Lijphart’s inspiration for this system was his native Netherlands, but his scheme also goes beyond real-world cases to articulate a more general model.

 An alternative solution, proposed by Donald Horowitz (1985), instead tries to promote cooperation and hopes to reduce the salience of ethnicity.
-Called the integrative approach, it consists of electoral systems like the alternative vote that give candidates an incentive to appeal to other groups and a federal system with more heterogeneous small units where cooperation can emerge from the ground up.
+Called the integrative approach, it consists of electoral systems like ranked-choice voting that give candidates an incentive to appeal to other groups and a federal system with more heterogeneous small units where cooperation can emerge from the ground up.
 While neither of these solutions appears to be a cure-all, there is some evidence that each can work under the right conditions (Reynolds 2010).

 In each case, the engineering innovation is less in the creation of new institutional forms than in the combination of existing institutions and their application to appropriate contexts.